folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The flashy nigga with nasty decisions usin' money as a backbone" > Backbone

-* In English "having a backbone" is an idiom for having the courage, strength, and ability to stand up for oneself.
+* In English, "having a backbone" is an idiom for having the courage, strength, and ability to stand up for oneself.

 * Kendrick's criticism of "the flashy nigga" who is "usin' money as a backbone" may also be applied to Drake.
-Within the battle, Kendrick accused Drake of acting like a tough "street nigga" even though he has no backbone and has to pass real street niggas to join his crew an be his "backbone".
+Within the battle, Kendrick accused Drake of acting like a tough "street nigga" even though he has no backbone and has to pass real street niggas to join his crew and be his "backbone."
 However, as Kendrick pointed out, these "street niggas" who are paid to be Drake's "backbone" are actually a liability because they are not truly loyal to Drake and are only around for the money.

   * *The **famous actor** we once knew is **lookin' paranoid** and now is spiralin'
   ...